bhivgadearav/bhivgadearav/README.md

 # 💫 About Me:
-I am an aspirind developer and a college student looking for opportunities
+I am an aspiring developer and a college student looking for opportunities

 ## 🌐 Socials: